ComputationalPhysiology/MAD-SSA/README.md

 ```
 ### Individual Scripts

-While `main.py` runs the full pipeline, you can also execute scripts individually for granular control.
+You can  execute scripts individually.

 | Script                | Description                                                | Usage                                       |
 | :-------------------- | :--------------------------------------------------------- | :------------------------------------------ |